 Aesthetics * * * *

 Cool factor is here.
-This brace gives the shoulder stock look, which gives your pistol the SBR look.
-Which is another reason many of us add a pistol stabilizing brace in the first place.
-It balances out the aesthetic of the firearm, and the SBA3 does it in grand fashion.
+This brace gives the shoulder stock look, which gives your AR-15 pistol the SBR look.
+Which is another reason many of us add a pistol-stabilizing brace in the first place.
+It is US veteran-designed and balances out the aesthetic of the firearm, and the SBA3 does it in grand fashion.

 Overall * * * * *

-SB Tactical’s new SBA3 pistol stabilizing brace is quite possibly the best AR-15 style brace on the market.
-It flawlessly combines form and function in a lightweight package.
+Is it the best brace out there?
+Yes, SB Tactical’s new SBA3 pistol-stabilizing brace is quite possibly the best pistol brace on the market.
+This is a great product that flawlessly combines form and function in a lightweight package.